-When regular engine diagnostic checks are performed, they frequently take only a few minutes to finish, using a basic scanner and diagnostics program.
-The test is only the first step in the service life, however.
-It is necessary to think about and/or conduct repairs or preventative measures after receiving information from the test.
+When regular engine diagnostic checks are performed, they typically take only a few minutes to finish, using a basic scanner and diagnostics program.
+The test is only the first step in the service life but provides necessary information.
+Your technician will then review that information with you and inform you as to what repairs or preventative measures should be made.

 The following steps are commonly used in vehicle diagnostic test procedures:

-The price of an engine diagnostic test varies considerably depending on the make, model, and probable problems of your car.
-Depending on the complexity and severity of the problem, some more thorough analyses and the associated repairs could run up to several hundred dollars.
+The price of an engine diagnostic test varies considerably depending on your car’s make, model, and area of concern.
+Depending on the complexity and severity of the problem, some more thorough analyses and the associated repairs could increase the cost.

 The best course of action may be to consult professionals for your engine’s diagnosis.
-You can get assistance from The Auto Station in Burlington identifying the flaws and problems with your car’s engine.
+You can get assistance from The Auto Station in Burlington to identify the flaws and problems with your car’s engine.